 And guess what?
 For every 100 companies that contacted me, only two companies would have a sales playbook.
 That’s shocking.

 Can you imagine if sports teams were to play without a playbook?

 If nobody on the playing field was following the same strategy do you think they could win a game that way?

 Well, it’s the same way for business!
 If you want to beat your competition, you need to have a sales playbook, no matter how many sales “superstars” you have on your team who want to do things their own way.

 Great sport coaches know this.
 Take Nick Saban for example.
-He is an American football coach who has been the head football coach at the University of Alabama since 2007.
+He has been the head football coach at the University of Alabama since 2007.

-If someone had said that to Coach, I can guarantee you that guy wouldn’t make it on the team.
-Saban knows that in order to win, everyone needs to follow the same playbook.
-And because he and the other coaches continually optimizes the playbook, he has led the Alabama Crimson Tide team to win five national championships in the past nine seasons.
+If someone had said that to Coach Saban, I can guarantee you that guy wouldn’t make it on the team.
+He knows that in order to win, everyone needs to follow the same playbook.
+And because he and the other coaches continually optimize their playbook, he has led the Alabama Crimson Tide team to win five national championships in the past nine seasons.